-National Geographic called the Sea to Sky Highway one of the planet’s most stunning routes.
-Moreover, the introduction of the newly built Sea to Sky Gondola just kicked it into fifth gear.
+National Geographic has recently acclaimed the Sea to Sky Highway as one of the planet’s most stunning routes.
+Moreover, the introduction of the newly built Sea to Sky Gondola has elevated its allure even more.

 The Sea to Sky Gondola

-In just 10 minutes it’ll take you 885 meters (2905 feet) up the face of Mount Habrich from base camp — a trip that takes around 10 minutes.
+Once you’ve arrived, you’ll be whisked 885 meters (2905 feet) up the face of Mount Habrich from base camp — a trip that takes around 10 minutes.

 The floor-to-ceiling windows offer panoramic views of the surrounding landscape; the turquoise waters of the Howe Sound Fjord below, and the Coast Mountains and their Stawamus Chief above.